mpaciore/scalarm_monitoring/README.md

 ----------------------
 Go
 --
-To build and install load balancer you need to install go programming language.
+To build and install monitoring daemon you need to install go programming language.
 You can install it from official binary distribution:

 https://golang.org/doc/install